Applicable Laws: all applicable laws, statutes and regulations from time to time in force.

 Deliverables: the output of the Services to be provided by the Supplier to the Client and which are specified in a Statement of Work.

-Effective Date: the date on which this agreement comes into force as stated on the front page of this agreement.
+Effective Date: the date on which this agreement is first accepted.

 Foreground IPRs: all Intellectual Property Rights in the Deliverables, other than Supplier Background IPRs and which is stated in a Statement of Work.